 - The Board has an independent lead director with leadership authority and responsibilities.
 Tony Isaac, Chair of the Nominating and Governance Committee, was selected by the independent Board members to be the lead independent director.
 The Chairman of the Board and the lead independent director together set the agenda for all Board meetings, and the lead independent director sets the agenda for, and leads, all executive meetings of the independent directors, providing consolidated feedback, as appropriate, from those meetings to the Chairman and CEO.
-The lead independent director also has the authority to call meetings of the Board of Directors in executive session; facilitates discussions, outside of scheduled Board meetings, among the independent directors on key issues as appropriate; and serves as a non-exclusive liaison with the Chairman and CEO, in consultation with the other independent directors. - At each regularly scheduled Board meeting, all independent directors meet in an executive session without management present.
+The lead independent directors on key issues as appropriate; and serves as a non-exclusive liaison with the Chairman and CEO, in consultation with the other independent directors. - At each regularly scheduled Board meeting, all independent directors meet in an executive session without management present.
 In these executive sessions, the independent directors deliberate on such matters as CEO succession planning and the performance of the CEO. - All of our director nominees, except the Chairman and CEO and the Chief Operating Officer, are independent directors, which is substantially above the NYSE requirement that a majority of directors be independent.
 Each director is an active and equal participant in decisions made by the full Board.
 In addition, each of the Audit, Finance and Nominating and Governance Committees are comprised solely of independent directors. - Each of our directors is elected annually by majority vote of our stockholders. - Schlumberger's Corporate Governance Guidelines also facilitate the involvement of the independent members of the Board in key aspects of governance.
 For example, any director may request that the lead director call an executive meeting of the Board.
 Additionally, the Chairman and CEO regularly solicits suggestions from the directors for presentations by management at Board and Committee meetings.
 Furthermore, each Board member has full and free access to the Company's management and employees.